robin-na/robin-na.github.io/index.md

 ## About Me

-I am a PhD student in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at MIT, broadly interested in developing generative models and knowledge representation techniques for intelligent decision support system.
-Moreover, I am working towards de-biasing such models to prevent overgeneralization, ensuring they accurately reflect the heterogeneity of our experiences.
+I am a second-year PhD student in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at MIT Sloan, exploring the intersection of artificial intelligence, knowledge representation/transfer, and societal decision-making.
+My research is particularly centered on the generalization problem.
+This includes generalizable machine learning and domain adaptation, the generalizability crisis in the social sciences, and the consequences of overgeneralization in algorithmic hiring.

 I interned at Amazon Alexa AI for the summer of 2023.